 - Person Perception

 - Social Cognition

-- Averbeck, J.M., & Miller, C. H. (in press).
-Expanding language expectancy theory: The suasory effects of lexical complexity and syntactic complexity on effective message design (Communication Studies).
+- Averbeck, J.M., & Miller, C. H. (2014).
+Expanding language expectancy theory: The suasory effects of lexical complexity and syntactic complexity on effective message design.
+Communication Studies, 65, 72-95.

 - Miller, C. H., Adame, B. J., & Moore, S. D. (2013).
 The role of vested interest in disaster preparedness.
 Disasters, 37, 1-27.